thixotropist/ghidra_decompiler_plugins/Readme.md

    a plugin.
 3. Build a local plugin as a Sharable Object library accessing the decompiler's API.
 In this example, the plugin is `libriscv_vector.so`.
-4. Copy the plugin to some accessible location, say `/tmp`.
+4. Copy the plugin to some accessible location, for example `/tmp`.
-5. Launch `ghidraRun` with the plugin file passed in via an environment variable.
+5. Launch `ghidraRun` with the plugin file passed in via an environment variable: `DECOMP_PLUGIN=/tmp/libriscv_vector.so ghidraRun`

 ```console
 # Build the Ghidra decompiler from the distribution sources.